sergeio/riddle-blog/math.md

 say, something that won't fill the box up all the way:
 $ S_{q} = \sum\limits_{n=1}^\infty \frac{1}{4^n} $

-Now we'll want each subsequent box to have 1/4 the area of the preceeding one.
+Now we'll want each subsequent box to have 1/4 the area of the preceding one.

 <img src="images/one-fourth^n-bottom.svg" width="512" height="512">